 Those numbers are even more troubling when you learn that they are nothing new for Texas.
 You can go back over the last five years and see that commercial vehicle accidents in the state have consistently stayed well above the 30,000 mark.

-Some San Antonio roads are more dangerous than others.
+Some San Antonio roads are definitely more dangerous than others.
 Notable examples of those dangerous roads include Culebra Road, Farm to Market 2252, and Interstate 10.

 Certain intersections found inside Bexar County are also well-known for being accident hotspots.
 According to Safer America, the intersections between Highway 151 and Loop 410, Bandera Road and Loop 1604, and Loop 1604 and Highway 281 are among the most dangerous in the entire county.

-Truck accidents are unlike any other type of motor vehicle crash.
+Texas big rig accidents are unlike any other type of motor vehicle crash.
 It is hard to keep your composure when you see a massive vehicle like that barreling down on you.
 Even after the crash, you may still find yourself reeling from what happened.

 While it is easy to understand why you may be disoriented, that will not excuse mistakes you make in the aftermath of the incident.
 Try to keep your wits about you because you could miss out on compensation if you commit certain mistakes.